hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 - If current text matches user selection:
   - target_text: `quarterly basis`
   - action: "comment"
-  - comment: "You selected [frequency] which matches the current quarterly basis.\\n\\nWe recommend quarterly reviews for most companies.
+  - comment: "You selected [frequency] which matches the current quarterly basis.
+We recommend quarterly reviews for most companies.
 If you operate in highly critical industries with complex or large company structure (1000+ employees), you might consider monthly reviews.
 Small companies and startups can get away with annual reviews.
 Pick any frequency that works for your company.
 Auditors only care that you consistently follow whatever schedule you document here."
   - comment_author: "Secfix AI"
 - If replacement needed:

   - target_text: `quarterly basis`
   - action: "replace"
   - replacement: [user's selected frequency]
-  - comment: "You selected [frequency] instead of quarterly basis.\\n\\nWe recommend quarterly reviews for most companies.
+  - comment: "You selected [frequency] instead of quarterly basis.
+We recommend quarterly reviews for most companies.
 If you operate in highly critical industries with complex or large company structure (1000+ employees), you might consider monthly reviews.
 Small companies and startups can get away with annual reviews.
 Pick any frequency that works for your company.
 Auditors only care that you consistently follow whatever schedule you document here."
   - comment_author: "Secfix AI"

 - **If "Other" + custom text:** Interpret the custom frequency (e.g., "Every 6 months" → "semi-annual basis", "Twice yearly" → "semi-annual basis", "As needed" → "as-needed basis")